halttheranger/minetest-mod-cars/README.md

 # minetest-mod-cars
-lots of cars
+lots of car
-i did steal some textures/meshes for this but most of them i made myself... enjoy :)
+i stole the code, added some new cars, and changed a little in the code. enjoy :)